PeerViewer/codebase/INSTALL.md

 Download and install one of the Windows builds:

-- **PeerViewer Setup x.y.z.exe** is a regular assisted installer that creates shortcuts, allows you to choose the installation directory, etc.
+- **PeerViewer.Setup.x.y.z.exe** is a regular assisted installer that creates shortcuts, allows you to choose the installation directory, etc.
-- **PeerViewer x.y.z.msi** is a Microsoft Windows Installer with additional commandline options (add /? for help) to support automated deployments and advanced usage.
+- **PeerViewer.x.y.z.msi** is a Microsoft Windows Installer with additional commandline options (add /? for help) to support automated deployments and advanced usage.
-- **PeerViewer x.y.z.exe** is a portable executable - it works out of the box, without installation steps.
+- **PeerViewer.x.y.z.exe** is a portable executable - it works out of the box, without installation steps.
 You'll have to create your own shortcut if you want one.
 - **PeerViewer-x.y.z-win.zip** is an archive file that can be extracted to a manually created folder for do-it-yourself installations, including creating your own shortcut.

 # Linux